What Is Fee Simple In Real Estate? How It Works And Why It Matters

 The Bottom Line

-If you’re buying a home, it’s most likely that you’ll end up with the fee simple model of ownership.
+If you’re buying a home, you’ll most likely end up with the fee simple model of ownership.
 This is by far the most common real estate ownership arrangement in the country.
 If you want to learn more about this type of land ownership, and make sure your home is being sold under such an arrangement, you can work with a real estate attorney when buying a home.

 Related Resources